Assets

 Enter asset information under the Accounting tab including:

-• PO # – This is the purchase order number provided upon an asset’s purchase.
+• PO # – This is the number of the purchase order on which the asset was purchased.

 • Vendor – This is the vendor from whom the asset was purchased.